|Faculty:||Faculty of Health Sciences and Medicine|

-1. Describe the basic epidemiological profile and burden of disease associated with the health issues covered.
+- Describe the basic epidemiological profile and burden of disease associated with Australia's national health priority areas.

-4. Describe the different roles and functions of different health professions in the Australian context.
+- Contrast the roles, responsibilities, practice areas, and expertise of the major health professions in the Australian context.

-5. Describe the future challenges for practitioners and researchers working in health priority areas.
+- Describe the current and future challenges for practitioners and researchers working in health priority areas.

 Must be admitted into a Bond College Diploma Program.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 Standard Offering Enrolment opens: 17/07/2022 Semester start: 12/09/2022 Subject start: 12/09/2022 Cancellation 1: 26/09/2022 Cancellation 2: 03/10/2022 Last enrolment: 25/09/2022 Withdraw - Financial: 08/10/2022 Withdraw - Academic: 29/10/2022 Teaching census: 07/10/2022